scandum/quadsort/README.md

 true as the block size increases.
 Fortunately the frequency of this if check is quartered each loop, while the potential benefit is quadrupled each loop.

-In the case of partial order or partial reverse-order the comparisons in the merge itself are unnecessary and subsequently omitted.
+In the case only 2 out of 4 blocks are in order or in reverse-order the comparisons in the merge itself are unnecessary and subsequently omitted.
 The data still needs to be swapped but this is a less computational intensive procedure.

 This allows quadsort to sort in order and reverse-order sequences using n + log n comparisons instead of n * log n comparisons.